crypto-com/thaler-docs/docs/modules/rewarding.md

 - [Transaction Fees](../getting-started/transaction.md#transaction-fee)
 - Slashings

-The reward pool get accumulated through the whole reward period, it get distributed once at the end of reward period.
+The reward pool gets accumulated throughout the whole reward period; it gets distributed once at the end of each reward period.

 Because of integer calculations, there will be a few remained funds after distribution, they should be left to the next period.